|| Email Address

 Jarrott golfs, curls, bikes, hikes, cross country skis, dotes on his grandchildren, likes wine, good food and conversation and just enjoying every day as it comes.

 Ted Bransfield, CWO (Ret'd)

-Deputy Director Advocacy
+Director Advocacy and Liaison

 CWO Ted Bransfield enrolled in the Canadian Forces in 1981 from the Miramichi in New Brunswick.
 He has been posted to a number of Combat Engineer units in locations around the world.
 After basic trade qualifications, he was posted to 1 Combat Engineer Regiment in Chilliwack, B.C.
 After three years developing his skills as a Sapper, he was posted to 4 Combat Engineer Regiment, Lahr, Germany, in 1985.